Principles of Physics II — PHYS 2212

 Activities and Assignments

-This online course is divided up into 15 modules, corresponding with the 15 Content Learning Outcomes.
+This hybrid course is divided up into 15 modules, corresponding with the 15 Content Learning Outcomes.
 Each module will contain the following activities and assignments:

 - A reading assignment